 What to do?

 So now that you have a good understanding of the two ways to make money with shares, which approach is best?
 That’s the great news—you don’t have to choose one or the other (although you can if you want).
-But if you want to have it both ways, there’s nothing stopping you from investing some of your money in funds that pay more dividends, and investing some in funds that tend towards capital gains.
+But if you want to have it both ways, there’s nothing stopping you from investing some of your money in investments that pay more dividends, and some in investments that tend towards capital gains.

 Diversifying like this gives you some ongoing income to reinvest, or spend, while also giving you access to longer-term capital gains.
 You really can have it all!